buxlabs/boxwood/README.md

 It's possible to import multiple components from a given directory.
 Curly brackets within the import tag are optional.

-You can use the special `<slot/>` tag if you want to render children nodes.
+You can use the special `<slot/>` tag if you want to render child nodes.

 #### render/partial/include